Sustain and Evolve

 Cross-Functional Roles in This Stage

-Celebrate wins, align transformation with long-term mission, and ensure continuity across leadership transitions.
+Senior Leaders celebrate wins, align transformation with long-term mission, and ensure continuity across leadership transition.